-Capital assets, which include land, improvements, equipment and right-to-use assets, are reported in the applicable governmental activities column in the government-wide financial statements.
+Capital assets, which include land, improvements, equipment and vehicles, are reported in the applicable governmental activities column in the government-wide financial statements.
 Capital assets are defined by the Agency as assets with an initial individual cost of more than \$1,000 and an estimated useful life in excess of two years.